cheina97/liqo/README.md

 ### Going Further

 Got curious?
-Check out the [documentation website](https://docs.liqo.io) for an in-depth overview of the Liqo features, to discover how to install Liqo on your clusters, as well as to find out about the different usage and configuration options.
+Check out theadada [documentation website](https://docs.liqo.io) for an in-depth overview of the Liqo features, to discover how to install Liqo on your clusters, as well as to find out about the different usage and configuration options.

 ## Roadmap